knonz/HPO_SPT_Code/HPO_SPT_ZOO/README.md

 You can easily overwrite hyperparameters in the command line, using --hyperparams: see HPO example

+#### Hyperparameters of HPO + SPT
+ - advantage_flipped_rate: flip rate of estimated advantage
+ - rgamma: threshold of SPT
+ - policy_update_scheme: scheme for actor delay and one action per state (Assumption: In each episode t, the state-action pairs in D(t) have distinct states)
+ , the scheme will make the results have high variance.
+Only scheme 1 is used recently.
+ Maybe we should change the scheme to consider the loss of all actions of the state-action pairs in D(t).
+ - actor_delay: actor delay must be larger than action space of the env in shceme 1. if actor_delay>action space of the env, episode ((actor_delay-action space)~(actor_delay-1))+n*actor_delay will not update the policy.
+ - independent_value_net: use another NN to estimate the Q value.
+ - alpha:epsilon of PPO-Clip, margin of HPO
+ - policy_kwargs: we can specify the optimizer or initialization of policy.

 ### Enjoy a Trained Agent
 For example